Accessing Council Services:

 There should be space at your computer table for the keyboard in front of the monitor and for a wrist rest in front of the keyboard.
 Keep the monitor well back from the front edge of the table.

-There should be enough space on the computer table for a mouse mat, a computer manual, any paperwork, floppy discs and cd-roms you will be using.
+There should be enough space on the computer table for a mouse mat, a computer manual and any paperwork you will be using.
 You can attach a simple document holder to your monitor to keep paperwork off the work surface.

 What About All the Other Equipment?

 You should position your equipment so that you can easily reach the paper tray and ink carriages for the printer.
-If you have a computer unit suitable to stand on the floor under your table, make sure you can reach the floppy disc drive, cd-rom drive and control buttons without straining your back.
+If you have a computer unit suitable to stand on the floor under your table, make sure you can reach it without straining your back.

 Is My Seat Okay?